balaam/slate/source/includes/_renderer.md

 ## DrawSprite

 Draw a sprite to the screen.
-Each sprite has it's own position which is where it will be drawn.
+Each sprite has it's own position.
 Sprites are center aligned by default.

 ```lua
 gRenderer = Renderer.Create()